 What are the best trekking places in Himachal?

 Mcleodganj, Kasol, Manali, Mandi, Gulaba, Malana, Dhundhi, Solang Nullah, Khanol Village, Spiti Valley, Kafnu, Kinnaur and Hampta Pass are some of the best trekking places in Himachal Pradesh.

 Which are the best summer treks in Himachal?

 What is the most popular trek in Himachal Pradesh?

 The most popular trek in Himachal Pradesh is the enchanting Hampta Pass Trek that lets you witness the mesmerism of Chandratal Lake, and the confluence of three high passes- Rohtang Pass, Hampta Pass, and Spiti Valley.
 Other popular ones include Triund Trek, Kheerganga Trek, Sar Pass trek, Bhrigu Lake Trek, Beas Kund Trek, Pin Parvati Trek, Indrahar Pass Trek, Kinner Kailash trek, etc.

-Some of the most challenging treks in Himachal Pradesh are Buran Ghati Trek (Shimla), Rani Sui lake Trek (Manali), Minkiani Pass Trek (Kangra), Kugti Pass Trek (Chamba), Pin Parvati Trek (Kasol), and Pin Bhaba Trek (Kinnaur).
+Some of the most challenging treks in Himachal Pradesh are Buran Ghati trek (Shimla), Rani Sui lake trek (Manali), Minkiani Pass trek (Kangra), Kugti Pass trek (Chamba), Pin Parvati trek (Kasol), and Bhaba trek .
 You are advised to go for these treks only when you have prior experience in trekking and comfortable hiking for long distances in low temperatures.